methinks82/MicroServer/README.md

 # MicroServer
 > **Microserver is currently not being maintained** as there are several other libraries with similar functionality.
-Use the
+This library should be used for educational purposes only

 Microserver (Also called Alex's MicroServer or ASM) is a library to provide support for a simple and lightweight server that can includes webserver and websockets, but which can be expanded to handle any kind of protocols.
 For simplicity it can be used as a single-header file.